akka/akka/akka-docs/rst/scala/http/routing-dsl/directives/debugging-directives/logRequestResult.rst

    :snippet: logRequestResult

-LongerExample : Logging the request and the response time of every request.
+LongerExample
 -------------

 This example will showcase the advance case of logging.
-It shows how can we log the request and response time using debugging directives
+It shows how can we log the request and response time using debugging directives.

-.. includecode2:: ../../../../code/docs/http/scaladsl/server/directives/DebuggingDirectiveExtendedExample..scala
+.. includecode2:: ../../../../code/docs/http/scaladsl/server/directives/DebuggingDirectiveExtendedExampleSpec..scala
    :snippet: logRequestResultExtendedExample